 = 2,000 / 5 = 400 candy floss/day.

-This rounded and estimating process will help kids make quick decisions in their real lives.
+This rounding and estimating process will help kids make quick decisions in their real lives.
 In this exercise, we have provided three questions based on real-life scenarios.
 Let’s take an example: for question four, the school ordered 750 lollipops and used 540.
 So 540 can be rounded to 500.
 Now subtract it from the total = 750-500 = 250.
 So the final answer is 250.

 Q7.
 The animal farm is open 3 days a week.
 Each week, there were 1,489 visitors.
 The animal farm had about _______ visitors in a day.